Chie Kōjiro

-Chie Kōjiro (神代 知衣, Kōjiro Chie) is a Japanese voice actress from Shimonoseki, Yamaguchi.
+Chie Kōjiro (神代 知衣, Kōjiro Chie) is a Japanese voice actress.
 She was previously affiliated with Mausu Promotion and Production Baobab, and is now affiliated with 81 Produce.

-She is best known as the Japanese voice of Lisa Simpson.
+She is best known as the Japanese voice of Lisa Simpson, as well as Percy the Small Engine in the Japanese dub of Thomas & Friends beginning with Series 9, succeeding Chisato Nakajima.